MIT study: Correcting falsehoods on Twitter makes misinformation worse in surprising ways

 Publicly correcting misinformation on Twitter is not the thing to do.
 This is the conclusion of MIT researchers who attempted to politely correct flagrantly false posts on social media.

-“What we found was not encouraging,” says coauthor Moshen Mosleh, a research affiliate at MIT’s Sloan School of Management, whose study appeared this week in Nature.
+“What we found was not encouraging,” says coauthor Moshen Mosleh, a research affiliate at MIT’s Sloan School of Management, whose study appeared this week.
 Polite corrections to factually inaccurate tweets set off an avalanche of further misinformation and toxic language.
 “They retweeted news that was significantly lower in quality and higher in partisan slant, and their retweets contained more toxic language.”

 The researchers targeted 2,000 Twitter users from a range of political persuasions who had tweeted 11 overtly false news articles.
 (Sample article topic: One time Donald Trump evicted a disabled veteran because of his therapy dog.)
 After an extremely polite correction in the thread, which included a link to factually accurate information, the tweeters’ accuracy declined further—and even more so when they were corrected by someone matching their political leanings.
 This indicates that partisanship is not driving the tweeters’ responses.